 - reduced insulin sensitivity

 - after initial weight loss in the first week, steadily regained weight to the end of the intervention

-Another study in which participants consumed a controlled 10% energy deficit, randomised particpants to sleep either 5.5 hours or 8.5 hours a night.
-In this study, both groups lost the same absolute amount of weight over 14-days of the intervention (3kg), however the group sleeping 5.5 hours lost 55% less fat mass and lost 60% of lean mass.
-Using measures of carbohydrate and fat oxidation (respiratory quotient), the investigators showed that the group sleeping 5.5 hours displayed impaired fat oxidation in response to sleep curtailment.
+Another study in which participants consumed 90% of their RMR for two 14-day periods of either 5.5 hours or 8.5 hours a night, followed by the opposing condition.
+In this crossover study, both conditions led to the same absolute amount of weight over 14-days of the intervention (3kg), however the condition of sleeping 5.5 hours saw participants lose 55% less fat mass and lose 60% of lean mass.
+Using measures of carbohydrate and fat oxidation (respiratory quotient), the investigators showed that the condition of sleeping 5.5 hours led to impaired fat oxidation.